 Park Bond 2024

-On November 5, 2024, Durham Residents will have the opportunity to make a community-changing investment in Durham by voting YES for Durham’s Parks.
+On November 5, 2024, Durham Residents voted yes for the opportunity to make a community-changing investment in Durham’s Parks.

-The proposed bond of $85 million will fund the new Aquatic Center at Merrick-Moore Park and the transformative renovation of Long Meadow and East End Parks.
+The $85 million Bond will fund the new Aquatic Center at Merrick-Moore Park and the transformative renovation of Long Meadow and East End Parks.

 East End and Long Meadow Parks